 Examples of service:

-- Legislative history of state or federal laws.
+- Determine the legislative history of state and federal laws

 Research Tools - Helpful Websites

 - Govinfo: The Government Publishing Office's website for authenticated government information.